“[A] compelling debut. . . . Townsend’s writing [is] full of fresh turns of phrase and keen insights.”—Anaya Mathis, New York Times Book Review

 “A novel of immense depth and tenderness.
 Townsend’s prose recalls the music of Toni Morrison, and Saint Monkey takes us on a soulful and deeply satisfying journey into the heart of Appalachia, and beyond.” — Samrat Upadhyay, author of Arresting God in Kathmandu

-“Saint Monkey is an absolute marvel of a book.
-Jacinda Townsend is dazzling as she transports the reader to a different time and place—the 1950s, rural Kentucky, and Harlem at the height of the jazz era.
-Two young girls, Audrey and Caroline, fight for a place in the world and, though their paths at times diverge, their journeys and this writer will utterly captivate you.” — Roxanne Gay, author of Ayiti
+“An absolute marvel of a book.
+Jacinda Townsend is dazzling as she transports the reader to a different time and place.” — Roxanne Gay, author of Ayiti

 “Takes us backstage at the Apollo and into the smoky, late-night clubs where the art of jazz is fashioned before our eyes… The reader is buffeted by the transformative waves of race and music in America.” — Jonathan Odell, Star Tribune